CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/mathscs.md

 * 20 credit Year 3 **COMS30044 Individual Short Project**
 * 40 credit Year 4 **COMSM0142 Individual Project with Presentation**, MEng only.

-This page has information about both of the units, as well as specific information about each one.
+This page has information relevent to both units, as well as specific information about each one.

 ## Taking your project across TB4